-• The hospital uses the Toolkit Implementation Roadmap from the AHRQ Toolkit for Engaging Patients to Improve Diagnostic Safety, which includes deploying Be The Expert On You, a patient-facing strategy that prepares patients and their families to tell their personal health stories in a clear, concise way.
+- The hospital uses the Toolkit Implementation Roadmap from the AHRQ Toolkit for Engaging Patients to Improve Diagnostic Safety, which includes deploying Be The Expert On You, a patient-facing strategy that prepares patients and their families to tell their personal health stories in a clear, concise way. - The hospital includes links to evidence-based tools on its public website, including the SIDM Patient's Toolkit for Diagnosis, a patient-designed toolkit available in English or Spanish, that helps patients clearly communicate their symptoms and health information.

-Updated to include new research on leveraging patient portals to reduce diagnostic errors from pending test results as an example of an opportunity for patients to communicate information to their providers.
+• Updated to include new research on leveraging patient portals to reduce diagnostic errors from pending test results as an example of an opportunity for patients to communicate information to their providers.